Anthony Joseph Schuler: Early life and education

 Schuler was born on September 20, 1869, in St. Marys, Pennsylvania.
-He was the eldest of four children of Joseph and Albertina (née Algaier) Schuler, who were German immigrants from Oberprechtal.
+He was the eldest of four children of Joseph and Albertina (née Algaier) Schuler, both immigrants from Oberprechtal in Germany.
 In 1876, the family moved to Georgetown, Colorado, where Schuler's father worked in the gold mines of Chicago Creek.

-After his father died in a mining accident in 1883, Schuler was taken under the wing of the local Catholic priest, Rev. Nicholas Chrysostom Matz, who Schuler later recalled "became a father to me in every way."
-With the help of Matz, he secured two part-time jobs to support his family, one as a day laborer in the mines and the other as a store clerk.
+After his father died in a mining accident in 1883, Schuler was mentored by his local Catholic priest, Reverend Nicholas Chrysostom Matz.
+Schuler later recalled that he, "became a father to me in every way."
+With Matz's help, Schuler secured two part-time jobs to support his family, one as a day laborer in the mines and the other as a store clerk.
 Since he was unable to attend school while working, he received private instruction under Matz.
-Schuler followed Matz to Denver when the latter was assigned there in 1885.
-In Denver, he assisted Matz as a sacristan at St. Anne's Church while furthering his education.
+When the archdiocese assigned Matz to a Denver parish in 1885, Schuler moved there also.
+In Denver, he assisted Matz as a sacristan at St. Anne's Parish while furthering his education.

-After hearing a sermon from Rev. Arnold Damen, a prominent Jesuit missionary, Schuler decided to also become a Jesuit priest.
+After hearing a sermon from Reverend Arnold Damen, a prominent Jesuit missionary, Schuler decided to join the order.
 On December 7, 1886, he was admitted to the Society of Jesus and entered St. Stanislaus Seminary in Florissant, Missouri.
 He professed his first vows as a Jesuit on December 8, 1888.
-He studied at Florissant and Saint Louis University until 1893, when he was appointed to the faculty of Sacred Heart College (now Regis University) in Denver.
-He remained there for five years and then went to Woodstock College in Maryland to complete his theological studies.
+He studied at St. Stanislaus and Saint Louis University in St. Louis, Missouri.
+In1893, Schuler was appointed to the faculty of Sacred Heart College (now Regis University) in Denver.
+He remained there for five years, then moved to Woodstock College in Woodstock, Maryland, to complete his theological studies.

 Priesthood

-While at Woodstock, Schuler was ordained a priest on June 27, 1901, by Cardinal Sebastiano Martinelli, the Apostolic Delegate to the United States.
-Following his ordination, he was allowed to skip the traditional tertianship period of Jesuit formation and was named president of Sacred Heart College in Denver.
+While at Woodstock, Schuler was ordained a priest for the Jesuits on June 27, 1901, by Cardinal Sebastiano Martinelli, the Apostolic Delegate to the United States.
+Following his ordination, the Jesuits allowed Schuler to skip the traditional tertianship period of formation and named him as president of Sacred Heart College.

 Schuler professed his final vows as a Jesuit on March 25, 1908.
-That same year, he was transferred from Sacred Heart College and sent to El Paso, Texas, where he served as assistant pastor at Immaculate Conception Church and chaplain to both Hotel Dieu Hospital and Holy Family Chapel.
-In 1911, he returned to Denver to serve as assistant pastor at Sacred Heart Church, becoming full pastor in 1912.
+That same year, the Jesuits transferred him from Sacred Heart College to El Paso, Texas, where he served as assistant pastor at Immaculate Conception Parish and chaplain to both Hotel Dieu Hospital and Holy Family Chapel.
+In 1911, Schuler was reassigned to Denver to serve as assistant pastor at Sacred Heart Parish, becoming its full pastor in 1912.